pks9862728888/mcp-demo/openaidemo/README.md

-Agents, which are LLMs equipped with instructions and tools Handoffs, which allow agents to delegate to other agents for specific tasks Guardrails, which enable the inputs to agents to be validated Sessions, which automatically maintains conversation history across agent runs
+Agents, which are LLMs equipped with instructions and tools Handoffs, which allow agents to delegate to other agents for specific tasks Guardrails, which enable the inputs to agents to be validated, GuardrailFunctionOutput, InputGuardrailTripwireTriggered Sessions, which automatically maintains conversation history across agent runs